- Your State

 “Students have served as ambassadors, as spokespeople for what we’re doing,” Bauer said.
 “They’re the best at it.
 They’re the truth tellers for what’s taking place.”

 The results speak for themselves.
-Granada Hills boasts exceptional academic achievement and high levels of parent satisfaction – so high that there is a 3,500 student waiting list for the ninth grade class alone.
-Based on this demand, and the school’s success, Granada Hills is preparing to expand to serve even more families.
+Granada Hills boasts exceptional academic achievement and high levels of parent satisfaction – so high that there is an annual waitlist of more than 4,000 students.

 If this isn’t a school choice success story, I’m not sure what is.